St. Jude Championship: History

 In 2011, Hurricane Irene shortened the tournament to 54 holes, which was played that year at the Plainfield Country Club in Edison, New Jersey.
 The tournament ended by noontime on Saturday, August 27, allowing ample time for players and spectators to evacuate the golf course.

 The tournament has traditionally closed CBS Sports's PGA Tour television schedule, due to the network's commitment to airing SEC and NFL football during the fall months; until 2014, the network also had rights to the U.S. Open tennis tournament, which begins the Monday prior to Labor Day.
 (The 2019 changes to the PGA Tour calendar, which resulted in The Northern Trust being moved up two weeks due to the PGA Tour's desire to complete the FedEx Cup Playoffs by the end of August, will not affect this tournament ending CBS's golf season, even though the tournament now takes place three weeks before the first week of the college football season.)
 Jim Nantz, who calls the final two rounds of The Northern Trust on television, is also the lead play-by-play announcer for the NFL on CBS.
+However, a 2023 change gives both CBS and NBC the entirety of the FedEx Cup playoffs – 2022 NBC, 2023 CBS, 2024 and 2025 NBC, 2026 CBS).

 In 2017, Chicago-based financial services company Northern Trust replaced Barclays, which had sponsored the tournament since 2005.
 Northern Trust had previously been the title sponsor of the Los Angeles Open at Riviera for nine years, known as the "Northern Trust Open" from 2008 through 2016.

 In 2019, the FedEx Cup Playoffs featured three events, instead of four, and the Playoffs concluded by the end of August.
-As a result, The Northern Trust was played earlier in August (August 5–11, 2019), followed by the BMW Championship, August 12-18 (70 players); and the Tour Championship August 19–25 (30 players).
+As a result, The Northern Trust was played earlier in August (August 5–11, 2019), followed by the BMW Championship, August 12–18 (70 players); and the Tour Championship August 19–25 (30 players).